 the hour has come.

 Previously Jesus had said several times that His hour had not come (Jn 2:4; 7:6, 8, 30; 8:20).
-Now the time has arrived for Jesus to die on the cross to execute the plan of salvation.
+Now the time had arrived for Jesus to die on the cross to execute the plan of salvation.
 This was the “hour” that the Father planned from eternity, the time for Jesus to die on the cross for the sins of the world.
-There is an air of finality here.
-The entire ministry of Christ climaxes at the cross.
+There was an air of finality here.
+The entire ministry of Christ was to climax at the cross.
 This was the appointed hour of dramatic change that introduced a new dispensation and ushered out the old.

 Glorify Your Son,

-Jesus’ request to “glorify” the Son was to manifest to the world His work on the cross, the resurrection and restoring of His coronation to eternal glory.
+Jesus’ request to “glorify” the Son was to manifest to the world His work on the cross, the resurrection, and the restoring of His coronation to eternal glory.

 The word “that” shows the purpose of Jesus asking the Father to glorify Him—His glorification was not an end in itself; it was for the glorification of the Father.